lujun2/blaze-reproduce/README.md

 * `@Entity TodoTask` is the primary entity, which contains most of the biz logic.
 * `@Entity TodoTaskStatistic` contains some statistics logic, and only for display purpose.
+* `@EntityView TodoView` put them together, and return an enriched DTO

 This feature works in Quarkus 3.13.3